Supporting your new rebels

 Gathering this information must always take account of someone's right not to disclose anything, as well as their need for proper support if they do disclose something.

 Any organisation needs to keep its members safe, and we need to make sure that we know if anyone in our community might be classed as vulnerable.
 If you find any concerns related to a Rebel (whether about their needs or about their potential impact on other Rebels), you may need to draw up a support plan so that Rebels can be protected from anyone who might harm them, either deliberately or accidentally.
 You should draw up a support plan in consultation with the Rebel who is its focus, and assure them that we want them to take part and are aiming to provide them with the support they need to do this safely.

 Where else can rebels get support?

-Please check your New Rebels have read How we protect one another? in the Rebel Next Steps Pack and understand the behaviour they are expected to follow.
+Please check your New Rebels have read these and understand the behaviour they are expected to follow.